 The financial implications of joining our Trust

 We have no ‘one size fits’ all answer as to how we charge schools joining our Trust.
 Different schools will need differing levels of support.
 In some cases, support will need to be local and in others it can be delivered centrally.
 We have a 'Core Offer' that includes Leadership, Governance, School Improvement and Financial Oversight.
 In addition to this, schools can choose to buy in to the following support packages:

 - A full finance package

 - ICT Help Desk.

-Groups of schools can find it easier to find and fund specialist expertise (specialist support and teachers, finance, IT, etc).
-By sharing costs and negotiating for the MAT, we can ensure that all individual needs from each of our schools are met efficiently, financially and professionally.
+Groups of schools and academies can find it easier to find and fund specialist expertise (specialist support and teachers, finance, IT, etc).
+By sharing costs and negotiating for the Trust as a whole, we can ensure that all individual needs from each of our schools are met efficiently, financially and professionally.
 The economies of scale and collective purchasing made possible within larger groups can help schools cope better with shrinking budgets.

 The Trust has strong senior and middle leaders who offer a wealth of experience on school to school support.
 Projects that the Trust has worked on to support other schools are:

 - Support and training for senior and middle leadership teams